 In response to a question about how universities and colleges will be expected to make up for lost revenue, Fullerton said, “There are different ways they can adapt… They will be able to determine what they need to do.”

-Official Opposition Critic for Colleges and Universities MPP Chris Glover told The Varsity that he had consulted with the Canadian Federation of Students and other student unions and groups immediately after learning of the tuition cuts.
+Official Opposition Critic for Colleges and Universities MPP Chris Glover told The Varsity that he had consulted with the Canadian Federation of Students after learning of the tuition cuts.

 Opting out of student fees

-“Students are adults and we are treating them as such by giving them the freedom to clearly see where their fees are being allocated,” said Fullerton.
-She added that institutions will adapt and the government was trying to challenge them to innovate.
+“Students are adults and we are treating them as such by giving them the freedom to clearly see where their fees are currently being allocated,” said Fullerton.
+She added that institutions will adapt, and the government was trying to challenge them to innovate.

 Fullerton clarified that it will be “up to the institutions” to decide the “essential categories for student fees and… fees that they will be able to opt out of.”

 “There is leeway for the institutions to have a say in that.”

 I wonder what this means for campus journalism… often the only entity that actively keeps an eye on the administration.
 Mainstream media doesn't have the resources to provide local coverage to every post-secondary institution. https://t.co/4hhTim9Xo6

 However, there is confusion around who has the ultimate say in determining what is “essential” and “non-essential,” as well as how the government would enforce its mandate.

 Piccini said that universities will be able to develop these policies “at their discretion.”